Do you attract people who on some level resonate with us even if our outer personalities appear completely different?

-Self observation is not self analysis – in fact it’s the very opposite.
+Self observation is not self analysis – in fact, it’s the very opposite.
 It’s finding ways to quieten the mind and create some calmness and mental space.
-With practise, our patience and calmness will grow, and we will learn to react in a completely different way to the stress and challenges in our lives.
-In this way, we not only save our energy, we also stop creating the very dramas and crises that are so destructive.
+With practice, our patience and calmness will grow, and we will learn to react in a completely different way to the stress and challenges in our lives.
+In this way, we not only save our energy, but we also stop creating the very dramas and crises that are so destructive.
 Because we are coming from a place of calmness and composure, we’re not igniting aggression in others and our lives become much more harmonious.
 Learning how to let things be as they are – we become free to learn and grow.

 When we become loving and wise parents towards ourselves it does not mean that we condone our weaknesses and do nothing about them.
 It means accepting “Yes – these are my fears – this is my emotional pain and now I’m taking responsibility for it” because only then can we become healed and transformed.

 Sometimes we just need to acknowledge “I’m scared” or “I’m hurting” rather than trying to “fix it” or push it away.

 Embrace yourself and your our own pain and fear.
 Come home to the unique person you are in the deepest possible sense.
 We merge the false opposites of good and bad, black and white and create a whole rainbow of colour – another whole world of possibilities!

 The greatest journey we ever make in our entire lives is the journey from the head to the heart.
 In finding ever deepening levels of acceptance for ourselves, in embracing our own wounded heart in love and tenderness, we open ourselves to the Divine Love that is always unconditional and always waiting to be received.